bigheadG/mmWave/HAM/Arduino/README.md

 # Notes:
-   1. You should select jumper for KEY Data Mode with baud rate 115200/8/n/1
+   1. The mmWave jumper should be selected for KEY Data Mode with baud rate 115200/8/n/1

 # Reference: